Personnel Policy

 • Christmas Day.

 A recognized holiday that falls on a weekend will be observed on the Friday before or the Monday following.
-Holiday hours will be prorated based on the hours worked in an average two-week pay period.
+If a full-time employee works on a holiday, they will receive compensation at 1.5 hours of pay per 1 hour worked in addition to the paid holiday.

 The longevity pay plan recognizes and expresses the library’s appreciation for the long-term full-time service of employees.
 All employees working more than 30 hours per week receive longevity pay which is based upon length of continuous service as employees with the library.
 The payment for the earned longevity shall be made annually on or about December 15th of each year.
 The amount of longevity pay shall be computed based upon the following schedule: